hamcrest/OCHamcrest/README.md

   rules.
 * a framework for writing your own matchers.

-Matchers are useful for a variety of purposes, such as UI validation.
-But they're most commonly used for writing unit tests that are expressive and flexible.
+Matchers can be combined to create flexible expressions of intent in tests.
+They can also be used for other purposes, such as user input validation.

 <!-- toc -->
 ## Contents